vsch/flexmark-java/flexmark-ext-emoji/src/test/resources/ext_emoji_crash_spec.md

   change inline code action to work just like bold, italic and strike through, instead of continuously adding back ticks when at the end of word.</li>
   <li>Fix: references or links to <code>raw/master/*.png</code> showed as unresolved when on wiki home because
-  only image links would handle the optional wiki prefix from home page for image files.</li>
+  only image links would handle the optional wiki PREFIX from home page for image files.</li>
   <li>Fix: backspace at end of file after <code>#</code> did nothing.</li>
   <li>Fix: Header marker equalization was broken.</li>
   <li>Fix: CSS when task list item is first level, bullet sub-items mess up items</li>